ClickCease

 This is why it’s so important to seek out healthier alternatives to energy drinks.
 If you want to find out more, read on and we’ll tell you what you need to know.

-1. Energy Drink Addiction Is Bad for Your Heart
+1. Bad for Your Heart

 Because it’s so effective at helping people stay alert, energy drinks contain lots of caffeine.
 Many people don’t realize that if they consume too much caffeine in one day, they’re likely to develop health issues.
 This includes heart palpitations, higher blood pressure, and increased heart rates.